Vivekjaiswal43348/Express_WsCubeTech/readme.md

 ## what is express JS?
+Exress JS is a third party NPM library that helps use to write APIs in nodes JS.

 ## what are the core features of express JS?
 1. Easy Routing and also supports child routing.